 But there are low-cost options to consider when planning a new or replacement driveway.
 One of the best ways to save money is to use loose materials such as gravel, stone, or tar-and-chip (macadam) for your driveway surface.

-Gravel and Loose Stone Driveways
+Gravel vs. Loose Stone vs. Tar-and-Chip

-Driveway costs are subject to market fluctuations in the costs of materials (oil-based products in particular) and labor, and they can vary with the location and design of the driveway, the depth of material, and the prep work necessary, among other factors.
+- Driveway costs are subject to market fluctuations in the costs of materials (oil-based products in particular) and labor, and they can vary with the location and design of the driveway, the depth of material, and the prep work necessary, among other factors.

 Finding a Contractor

 As with any contracting work, do your homework before giving the job to someone.
 Take some time to find a good contractor.
 Insist on hiring a licensed, bonded, and insured contractor.
 This is a must.
 Otherwise, as the property owner, you are liable if a member of the work crew gets injured on the job.